thewtex/thesis/introduction/background_and_significance.rst

 have used the method introduced by Lizzi to account for system characteristics [Lizzi1983]_.
 In this method, a flat reflector, often made of acrylic or steel, is placed at various distances in front of the transducer, and the returned signal is recorded.
-The spectra received is used to normalize the spectra obtained from the region of interest in tissue.
+The estimated power spectra is used to normalize the spectra obtained from the region of interest in tissue.

 While this is an improvement, there are still inaccuracies inherent to the system approximation.
-The measurement is made in water, which does not exhibit scattering throughout the beam path as would occur in vivo, and water does not have the same attenuation properties as tissue.
+The measurement is made in water, which does not exhibit scattering throughout the beam path as would generally occur *in vivo*, and water does not have the same attenuation properties as tissue.
 Furthermore, it relies on good alignment between the transducer and reflector, which is increasingly difficult at higher frequencies.
 Reference phantom based methods have been developed that